teusH/MySense/MyDatacollector/README.md

 The bash script 'MyDB-upgrade.sh' is a scriot which will upgrade the MYSQL database to a newer release.
 E.g. support of sensor types, SensorTypes DB table, geohash, etc.

+## kit location handling
+Data record optionaly may have kit location GPS information.
+This information is converted to a geohash (precision up to 12) string.
+Meta kit information typically sent via eg LoRaWan port 3, will eventually carry geohash updates.
+If the measurement record has GPS location this information will also be used to update home location if needed and/or detect the removal of the kit from the home location.
+In the latter case measurements will be marked to indicate that measurements come from a different location.
+The mark will be reset if the kit returns to the home location.
+The so called kit `home location` information will be updated in the `Sensors` database table if this is missing information (initial state of the kit).

+If the location can be guessed from nearby gateway information this information is handled as well.
+The guessed info needs to be improved.

+If sensor measurements do not originate from the `home location` the measurments may not be handled by some forwarding output channel modules as e.g. Sensors.Community, website graphics, etc.
+As this improves the reality of measurements of the kit locations.

 ## monitoring
 Default the MyDatacollector the monitor output is switch ON (monitor:output=true).
 On standard error output monitoring (global processing) information will be supplied.